marcuspang/cvwo/README.md

 ## Features

 1. Authentication
-   - [ ] Users can register/login using traditional email and password through Go backend and OAuth
+   - [x] Users can register/login using traditional email and password through Go backend
-   - [ ] Validation is done on frontend and backend
+   - [x] Validation is done on frontend and backend
+   - [ ] Users can edit their email and password
 2. Tasks
    - [ ] Users can create/delete/update tasks
    - [ ] Tasks are stored in a list